Info Captain

 shoaib akhtar

-Shoaib Akhtar is a bowler of Pakistan, he is also known as ‘Rawalpindi Express’, He is the world’s fastest bowler in cricket history.
-Shoaib Akhtar is the right-arm bowler, who delivered the fastest delivery of bowling during the Cricket World Cup 2003 in international cricket.
-Akhar always remembers his fast bowling, creating a history of 161.3 km/hr against team England at Cape Town.
+Shoaib Akhtar is a bowler from Pakistan. he is also known as ‘Rawalpindi Express’, He is the world’s fastest bowler in cricket history.
+Shoaib Akhtar is a right-arm bowler who delivered the fastest delivery of bowling during the Cricket World Cup 2003 in international cricket.
+Akhar always remembers his fast bowling, creating a history of 161.3 km/hr against the team England at Cape Town.
 His excellent bowling power and unique technique bring him fame in world cricket.

 178 Test wickets are taken by him and when he was playing for Pakistan, he took 247 ODI wickets.
-His huge fan bases are always appreciating him on social media.
+His huge fan base always appreciates him on social media.

 2- Brett Lee